penrose/penrose/packages/docs-site/blog/2023/06/13/wasm.md

 "bad" the diagram is.
 We use [automatic differentiation][] on that function to let us compute a "tweak" for each degree of freedom to make that number bigger or smaller in a way that makes the overall diagram "better"; this is called the gradient.
-Then we use what's called an exterior-point method with the [L-BFGS][] algorithm to find a good solution by running this gradient over and over.
+Then we use the [L-BFGS][] algorithm to find a good solution by running this gradient function over and over in a loop.

-Up until this year, we had written the optimizer in TypeScript and did the gradient computation by concatenating together a long string of JavaScript code and passing that to [`new Function`][function constructor].
-As mentioned above, at the end of last year we rewrote the optimizer in Rust and rewrote our code generation to produce [WebAssembly][] instead of JavaScript, which ended up making optimization about ten times faster.
+Up until this year, we had written the optimizer in TypeScript and did the gradient computation by concatenating together a long string of JavaScript code which we feed to the browser's JavaScript engine.
+At the end of last year, we rewrote the optimizer in Rust and rewrote our code generation to produce [WebAssembly][] instead of JavaScript.
+This made optimization about ten times faster.
 The rest of this post describes how exactly we did that, and some of the challenges we hit along the way.

 ## Impetus